trueagi-io/pln-experimental/docs/use-cases/next-token-prediction/next-token-prediction.md

 # PLN Based Next Token Prediction

+You are not hallucinating, as the title suggests, this document is indeed about doing next token prediction using PLN as a complete, and I dare to dream, better substitute for LLMs.

 ## Overview

-Is next token prediction, what LLMs excel at, doable (in practice) by PLN?
-This is the question we will explore in this document.
+Is next token prediction doable in practice using PLN?
+This is the question we will begin to attempt to answer in this document.
 But why would one want to use PLN to do next token prediction in the first place?
 I believe there are several advantages:

 1. Learning with PLN could be potentially far more sample efficient than transformers.
-Thus requiring smaller corpora of text than traditionally used.
+Thus requiring smaller corpora of texts than traditionally used.
 2. Doing next token prediction could be a way to bypass Semantic Parsing (turning natural language into logic).
 Everything could